Xetera/HifumiOld/README.md

         * `$settings inviteban` - Threshold for banning members for sending invites
         * `$settings strikelimit` - Max number of strikes a user can have before getting banned (3 by default)

-* Fun: 🎉
+* Fun: 🎉 Time to relax
     * `$anime` - Sends details about a specific anime and the date the next ep comes out on (if still airing)
     * `$doggo` - Sends a cute 🐶 and its breed
     * `$randomquote` - A quote... that is random
     * `$ch` - Random cyanide and happiness comic

-* Some setting commands are left out
 #### Inspired by [HotBot](https://github.com/AberrantFox/hotbot) in [The Programmer's Hangout](https://discord.gg/programming)